fbpx

 Exhibition

 Students finalize their personal statements and share these with their family, peers, and potentially college admissions officers.
-Teachers may also consider the following:
+Teachers may also consider holding a publishing celebration in which students share an excerpt from their personal statement and/or encouraging students to submit their writing for publication or scholarship: New York Times Essay Submission, Scholastic Art & Writing Awards or Teen Ink Magazine.

 Implementation Notes